What Celebrities Paid for Their NYC Apartments

 More accurately, he owns an apartment at the Beresford (at 211 Central Park West) on the 19th floor, though not more real estate information is known.

-Although Seinfeld fetched his current New York abode for an undisclosed amount, the unit was listed originally for $4.35 million back in the late '90s.
+Although Seinfeld fetched his current New York abode for an undisclosed amount, the unit was originally listed for $4.35 million in the late '90s.